its-rajesh/IRMR/README.md

 ### Getting Started

-Install the dependencies in the virtual environment:
+Clone the repo and install dependencies in the virtual environment:
 ```
 pip install -r requirements.txt
 ```